dnvriend/akka-cluster-singleton-test/README.md

 A small study project on akka-cluster-singleton.

 ## Description
 Project uses the playframework as a quick way to wire components and controllers together using the Guice DI framework.

 The project contains a single `FooService` with two implementations, a `DefaultFooService` that can be referred to with the `@Default` annotation and a `ClusterSingletonFooService` that can be referred to with the `@ClusterSingleton` annotation.

-## Usage
+## DefaultFooService and ClusterSingletonFooService
 A message can be sent to both services using REST eg:

 __DefaultFooService:__